Christine Hakim: Early life

+Career

+1973–2000

 Originally, Hakim did not intend to be an actress, but an architect or psychologist.
 However, she was cast in Teguh Karya's 1973 film Cinta Pertama after he saw pictures of her modelling in a magazine; despite only modelling to help her friend and not wanting to act, she was unable to decline Karya's request for fear of being impolite to such a "warm and friendly" person.
 She later described Karya as having "reeled [her] in, slowly, slowly, like a fisherman," and considered leaving acting after wrapping up filming.
 Her work in Cinta Pertama garnered her a Citra Award for Best Actress, which convinced her to continue acting.
 Karya later told her that he had fought with his producer over her casting; the producer expressed concern that Hakim was "too thin and had no chest," to which Karya replied "are we selling a film or are we selling breasts?"

 The following year, Hakim starred in another Karya-directed film, Kawin Lari (Elope).
 The experience gave her a greater understanding of acting, causing her to "see life from a different perspective in studying [her] character."
 It was followed by a role in 1976's Sesuatu yang Indah (Something Beautiful), directed by Wim Umboh.
-Sesuatu yang Indah was the first film in which Hakim used her own voice; her voice had been dubbed by Titi Qadarsih in previous movies; Hakim's own voice had been considered "too heavy."
+Sesuatu yang Indah was the first film in which Hakim used her own voice; previously, her voice had been dubbed by Titi Qadarsih in previous movies; Hakim's own voice had been considered "too heavy."
 The next year, she starred in Badai Pasti Berlalu, appearing on the poster and the cover of the soundtrack album.